0b01/rickyhan.com/_posts/2018-05-26-hindley-milner-tutorial-rust.markdown

 }
 ```

+# Development update

+Recently, I got sidetracked and decided to lift the type level computation to language level (or at least proc macro level) to no avail.
+In the future, I want to:

+1. support most PyTorch operations

+2. write quickstart tutorials

+3. implement codegen for TensorFlow and mxnet

+However, I am interning at a prop trading shop this summer so chances are tensorscript development will slow down(to a halt?) and will pick up pace this coming September.

 # Conclusion

-TensorScript is pretty straightforward to implement.
-Recently I got sidetracked and tried to lift the type level computation to language level(or at least proc macro level) but it is hopeless.
-I am still working on the language.
-I want to add support for all the operation in PyTorch, write some quickstart tutorials, implement codegen for TensorFlow and mxnet.
-I'll be interning at a prop trading firm for the next 3 months so chances are the work on TensorScript will be on pause until September.
+In this blog post, I demonstrated how to write a type inference engine for a langauge.
+If you find this post useful please consider subscribing to my mailing list.